Hilton Head Heroes Family Application

 - Heart, lung and liver transplant patients who have undergone a transplant in the past 12 months.

 - Patients with congenital birth defects and chronic illnesses such as Cystic Fibrosis, Muscular Dystrophy, Down’s Syndrome and Sickle Cell Anemia are not currently considered for our program.
-However, some life- threatening genetic disease patients will be reviewed on a case by case basis.
+However, some life-threatening genetic disease patients will be reviewed on a case by case basis, based on the severity of their illness, approval of their primary care doctor and available dates in the Hero House.

 All Hero applicants must have: